tezos/tezos-mirror/docs/protocols/006_carthage.rst

    Fix a bug where the `../helpers/baking_rights` RPC would exclude the `max_priority` baking right from its result.

+   BREAKING CHANGE: the semantics of the `baking_rights` RPC has changed

 - Protocol/Emmy+: fix baking and endorsement reward formulae

 ::